ASU-SDSL/coconut-fsw/docs/DOCS.md

 ## Interacting with the Filesystem

 See the `main/tasks/filesystem/filesystem.c` for more info on the API functions used to interact with the file system.
-These functions can be called by any task.
+These functions can be called by any task using the `filesystem.h` header file.
 There are already plenty of files that interact with the filesystem in the codebase, with `main/utilities/user_auth.c` being one of the better examples.

 The filesystem interacts with the MRAM flash memory through the `main/drivers/diskio.c` device driver.
 This driver contains all the SPI read/write logic and should work with other SPI flash chips with some minor modifications (mainly check maximum storage size).
 The simulator also supports the filesystem through the use of a seperate RAM-disk device driver in `main/simulator/drivers/diskio.c`.